kennytanggg/THRUX/index.rst

 .. toctree::
    :maxdepth: 3
-   :caption: Contents:

-   QuickStartGuide

-:doc:'QuickStartGuide'
+   quickstartguide.rst

 New User?
 Follow our Quick Start Guide for help.

 .. centered:: **THRUX**